Famous Rivers in Ottawa and their Tributaries

 1. Ottawa River

-The Ottawa River is the sixth largest river in Canada that flows through the provinces of Ontario and Quebec and is named after the term “trade.”
-One of its major tributaries, the St. Lawrence River, is also the longest river in Quebec.
+The Ottawa River is the eighth largest river in Canada that flows through the provinces of Ontario and Quebec and is named after the term ‘trade.’
+It is a major tributary of the St. Lawrence River.

 The Ottawa River passes through various landscapes, from bustling cities to quiet rural areas.